Knawat/interviews-challenges/README.md

 - \scenarios: test scenarios file

 # Setup
-- clone the project.
+- Clone the project.
-- run the project.
+- Run the project.
-- select the test and see the test result.
+- Select the test and see the test result.

 ## Clone
 Clone this repo to your local machine using https://github.com/daahmed/knawat_automation.git link

 ## Running the tests
-follow this steps
+Follow this steps
-- open the project in vscode editor.
+- Open the project in vscode editor.
-- open the vscode terminal
+- Open the vscode terminal
-- write 'npm install' in terminal to get the packages.
+- Write 'npm install' in terminal to get the packages.
-- write 'npm run cypress:open' in terminal to run the tests.
+- Write 'npm run cypress:open' in terminal to run the tests.
-- select one of the test scripts you want to run and watch the result.
+- Select one of the test scripts you want to run and watch the result.